-Call/Weekend Schedule: There is no call on weeknights, but students are permitted to stay later for late surgeries or emergency surgeries as long you abide by work hours.
+Call/Weekend Schedule: There are no call requirements on weeknights, but students are permitted to stay later for late surgeries or emergency surgeries, as long as you abide by work hours.
+Prior to leaving the hospital, you should always check in with your chief resident (or intern or PA on service if the chief is not available).